How to Fix “You need to resolve your current index first” Error in Git?

 $ git commit

-$ git commit –m “This is Appuals Git repository”
+$ git commit -m “This is the Appuals Git repository commit”

 $ git reset --merge

-The above command will reset the index and update the files in the working tree that are different between the ‘commit’ and the ‘head’.
-However, it will keep those files which are different between the index and working tree.
+This command resets the index and updates the files in the working tree that differ from those in the current commit and the head.
+Nevertheless, it will retain the files that differ between the index and the working tree.

-You can also try reverting the HEAD by using the following command:
+You may also choose to revert the HEAD using the command:

 $ git revert HEAD